miyako/4D-AIKit/README.md

 ### Gemma

 **Gemma** is an open weight model developed by Google.There are pre-trained (Pt) and instruction tuned (It) models.
 Developer instruction is not enabled for the model on Google Cloud Platform.
+The "N" variants are specifically designed to run better on mobile devices.

 |Model|llama.cpp|Google Cloud Platform |
 |-|:-:|:-:|